 - The information loaded into Databricks will be partially encrypted, that is, only those Attributes marked with the

 How encryption is configured in the platform¶

-- In the Sidra Core deployment.
-Some parameters must be configured in the Azure DevOps release pipeline in order to use encryption.
+- In the Sidra Core deployment: Some parameters need to be configured in the Azure DevOps release pipeline in order to use encryption.

 - In the metadata database.
-Additional information must be configured in some tables of the Sidra Core metadata database to identify the content that must be encrypted.
+Additional information must be configured in some tables of the metadata database to identify the content that must be encrypted.

 Azure DevOps configuration¶

 In order to enable any kind of encryption it is necessary to create and populate the following variables:

 EncryptionKeyis a 16, 24 or 32-byte long string, randomly generated.

 Both variables must be created inside an Azure DevOps library.